 Instructions

 - Turn the heat back to medium and pour the wine into the pan with the onions.
 As it simmers, scrape up any browned bits off the bottom of the pan.
-Once the wine has cooked away transfer the onions to a clean plate.
+Once the wine has cooked away, transfer the onions to a clean plate.

 - In a large bowl, combine the breadcrumbs, herbs, salt, pepper, and egg.
 Add the ground chicken and, using a wooden spoon or your hands, mix it with the breadcrumb and egg mixture just until combined.
+Scoop approximately one ounce of the mixture to form the meatballs.
+You should be able to make 16 meatballs.

 - Whisking continuously, add the rest of the chicken stock.
-Bring the pan to a boil and cook the sauce for about five minutes, or until it starts to thicken.
+Bring the pan to a boil and cook the sauce for about five minutes or until it starts to thicken.
 Add the caramelized onions and stir to combine.
-Lower the heat to maintain a simmer.
-Add the meatballs to the sauce and continue cooking the sauce until it’s glossy and thickened about five to ten minutes.

 - At this point, you can sprinkle the cheese over the meatballs and either cover the pan to melt the cheese or stick the pan under the broiler for a couple of minutes.
-Garnish the meatballs with parsley, if using.
+Garnish the meatballs with parsley if using.

 Nutrition